vikas0799/feedback-form/README.md

-# gitv
+# feedback-form
-this is used for creating github account and learning about git distributed version control system.
+It is usefull for taking feedback query into a feedback form.